 No matter how healthy you are, as you get older you're at increased risk of developing age-related hearing loss.
 Age is the strongest predictor of hearing loss among adults.
 And it’s a sneaky condition.
 One day you’re enjoying the sound of crickets on a warm summer night, and the next, you can’t remember the last time you heard one chirp.

 Many of the hearing care professionals we talk to tell us family members are often responsible for bringing in many of their patients for their first hearing test.
-Since it’s not always by choice, these individuals are often reluctant to move forward with a treatment plan even when their hearing evaluation indicates they have hearing loss.
+Since it’s not always by choice, these people are often reluctant to move forward with a treatment plan even when their hearing evaluation indicates they have hearing loss.

-So how do you convince your spouse or partner to make hearing health a priority -- for their sake as well as yours?
+So how do you convince your spouse or partner to make hearing health a priority—for their sake as well as yours?
 And if the shoe is on the other foot, how should you respond if your partner says you need to have your hearing tested?

-If your partner isn’t hearing well
+If your partner or spouse isn’t hearing well

 Living with someone who can’t hear can be frustrating, especially when they are unaware of the problem.
 If they constantly ask you to repeat yourself, turn up the volume on the television to an uncomfortable level, or have trouble hearing the telephone, microwave or doorbell chime, it might be time to have a heart-to-heart chat.
 Pick a quiet time when the two of you are in a good mood and you can talk uninterrupted.
 Use a firm, caring tone that is not judgemental or condescending.